stewi1014/encs/README.md

 	Streams have no state; each encoded value is completely independent, and decodable without any extra information.
 Encs streams can be picked up by a Decoder mid-stream and decoded successfully, allowing a single Encoder to write to a dynamic number of receiving Decoders, and a dynamic number of sending Encoders to be decoded by a single Decoder.

  * ## Modular
 	Each golang type has an implementation of the encs/encodable.Encodable interface dedicated to encoding the type.
 If you want to extend encs, 3rd party Encodables for types can be written and integrated into it.
-Encodables do not need to worry about pointer cycles, type safety, or infinite recursion.
+Encodables do not need to worry about pointer cycles, encoding element types, type safety, or infinite recursion.
 This is handled by encs/encodable.Source, which again, is self contained, and swappable with other implementations.
-Source handles the generation of Encodables for types that contain child types, e.g. a struct, which has a child type for each field.
-Extending the builtin implementation of Source instead of writing one from scratch is reccomended, but you can go mad with it if you want; all Encodables are exported so use them how you want.

  * ## Open
 	Methods for encoding are exposed in sub-packages, allowing the lower-level encoding methods to be used.
 If you have a look at the default encs Encoder/Decoder, you'll find it's just gluing together a few modules for typical use cases.
 If you just have a single struct type you want to send, you can skip the shenanigans and just use encs/encodable.NewStruct().

- * ## Pure Go
+ * ## Tested
-	Encs is written entirely in Golang, and imports only the standard library with the exception of tests.
-Given the somewhat extreme nature of some recursive test cases, testing has been somewhat difficult with even reflect.DeepEqual in go 1.14 recursing infinitely in some cases. [maxatome](https://github.com/maxatome) has been helpful with [go-testdeep](https://github.com/maxatome/go-testdeep) in supporting these cases.
+	Encs is tested against test cases designed to make it fail, with both unit tests on Due to the contrived test values made with the express purpose of inducing infinite recursion and other exceptions, it was difficult to generalise testing, with even the standard library reflect.DeepEqual in go 1.14 recursing infinitely.
+Big thanks to [maxatome](https://github.com/maxatome) who has been incerdibly helpful with [go-testdeep](https://github.com/maxatome/go-testdeep) in supporting these test cases.

 # Packages